THE MUROOKA LABORATORY

 Education: B.Sc.
 (Microbiology), University of Manitoba

-• I'm using MP-IVM to visualize the dynamic nature of anti-Leishmania T cell responses in vivo, using a new TCR transgenic mouse model that better models T cell responses in humans.
+• Using MP-IVM to visualize the dynamic nature of anti-Leishmania T cell responses in vivo, using a new TCR transgenic mouse model that better models T cell responses in humans.

-• The goal is to better the cellular and molecular mechanisms that are in place to permit persistent Leishmania Major infection even after lesion resolution.
+• My goals is to better understand the cellular and molecular mechanisms that are in place that support persistent Leishmania major infection even after lesion resolution.

 Picture